arafsheikh/arafsheikh.github.io/about.md

 ## Me

-I'm a 17 year old Engineering student in India.
+I am a Computer Science and Engineering freshman from Shiv Nadar Univeristy, Noida, Inida.
 My interests include:

 - Programming
-- ...can't think of any more
+- ...can't think of anything more

 ### Social